 While in most cases threats cease after ample money has been received, that was not the case with Tobler’s sextorter, the person who uses the victim’s sexual content to coerce the victim.

-According to Sheriff Peirce, even after Tobler had sent all the money he had, the threats continued; the sextorter went so far as to tell Tobler that he should kill himself.
+According to Sheriff Peirce, even after Tobler had sent all the money he had, the threats continued; the sextorter went so far as to tell Tobler that he should take his own life.

 Sadly, that’s what happened.

 The dark truth about sextortion